pankaja-shree/sass-starter/README.md

 ## Developer details

-* Use lite-server for browser sunc:
+* Use lite-server for browser sync:
 `npm install --save-dev lite-server`

 * Make changes in `package.json` to enable lite-server: